U.S. targets weapons trafficking with sanctions on Islamic State in Somalia

 Treasury on Tuesday also designated what it said was a vital supporter of Islamic State in Brazil, accusing Osama Abdelmongy Abdalla Bakr of attempting to serve as a liaison for the group.

-(Reporting by Daphne Psaledakis and Susan Heavey; editing by Jonathan Oatis, William Maclean)
+(Reporting by Daphne Psaledakis and Susan Heavey; Editing by Jonathan Oatis, William Maclean and Mark Porter)

 ((Daphne.Psaledakis@thomsonreuters.com;))